Car and Passenger Ferry Hammershus

 Rauma Marine Constructions completed its first newbuilding vessel for Danish shipping company Molslinjen, a car and passenger ferry named Hammershus, at Rauma Shipyard in the summer of 2018.

-The 158-meter long and 23.5 meter wide ferry started operating in autumn 2018.
+The 158-metre-long and 23.5-metre-wide ferry started operating in the autumn of 2018.
 The ship’s passenger capacity is 720, along with 20 crew members.
 The vessel can carry some 90 full-trailer trucks of cargo.
 Its main cargo is trucks, but the ferry can transport hundreds of personal cars if necessary.

 The primary operating route of the ferry is between Køge, Zealand and Rønne, Bornholm, but the ferry will see use for a period of the year on the route between Rønne and Sassnitz in Germany.

-The ship was constructed in Rauma in full, and its impact on employment totaled around 1,000 person-years.
+The ship was constructed in Rauma in full, and its impact on employment totalled around 1,000 person-years.